 What is enterprise SSO?

-Enterprise-grade SSO allows users to access multiple applications using one set of credentials.
+Enterprise-grade authentication allows users to access multiple applications using one set of credentials.
 It integrates with identity providers (IdPs) like Okta, Entra (Azure AD), and Google Workspace, streamlining authentication while meeting complex security and compliance requirements.

 An effective SSO implementation improves user experience, reduces password fatigue, and helps close enterprise deals.